Steps to beat the January blues

 If you overreach, you’ll quickly burn out of motivation and fail to make any progress.

-Rather than denying yourself time to simply do nothing (because that’s normal too), strip it back and aim for somewhere in the middle.
-That way, you’ll feel more fulfilled and see real change much faster, which will then incentivise you to keep going.
+Strip it back and aim for somewhere achievable.
+That way, you’ll feel more fulfilled and see real change much faster, which will then incentivise you to keep going!

 To make progress with your property plans this year, talk to our team.